kubermatic/gchl/README.md

 You will need a github personal access token for api calls, create one [here](https://github.com/settings/tokens).
 You can pass the token to `gchl` as a flag `--token` or via env variable `GCHL_GITHUB_TOKEN`

-Navigate into a repository and get a Changelog of all changes in form of merged PRs between two branches / tags
+Navigate into a repository and generate a Changelog of all changes in form of merged PRs between two branches / tags / hashes

 ```
+gchl between [branch/tag/hash] [branch/tag/hash]
 gchl between v1.2 v1.0
 ```

 or since between `HEAD` and another reference

 ```
+gchl between [branch/tag/hash]
 gchl since v1.0
 ```